Perceptual error optimization for Monte Carlo rendering: Results

 \Paragraph{\Vertical methods}

 In \cref{fig:vertical-vs-histogram-64spp} we compare our \vertical iterative minimization to the histogram sampling of \citet{Heitz2019}.
-Both choose one of several input samples (\ie estimates) for each pixel.
-The surrogate for our method is a regularized version of the sample average.
-Histogram sampling is hampered by a combination of an implicit noisy sample-median surrogate and suboptimal dithering (see \cref{sec:Aposteriori} and also supplemental Section 7.3).
-Our method remains better even when given 16$\times$ fewer samples to choose from.
+Both select one of several input samples (\ie estimates) for each pixel.
+Our method produces a notably better result even when given 16$\times$ fewer samples to choose from.
 The perceptual error of histogram sampling does not vanish with increasing sample count.
 It dithers pixel \emph{intensity} rather than pixel error, thus more samples help improve the intensity distribution but not the error magnitude.

-In~\cref{fig:teaser}, we showcase our most capable variant: \vertical iterative minimization with search space extended to the power set of the input samples (for a size of $2^4 - 1 = 15$ with 4 input spp), as described in \cref{sec:OptimizationDiscussion}.
-We compare the surrogate-driven optimization against the best possible result---optimization \wrt the ground truth.
-Both variants achieve high fidelity, with little difference between them and with pronounced local blue-noise error distribution as indicated by the tiled power spectra.
+\Cref{fig:teaser} shows our most capable method: \vertical iterative minimization with search space extended to the power set of the input samples (with size $2^4 - 1 = 15$ for 4 input spp; see \cref{sec:OptimizationDiscussion}).
+We compare surrogate-driven optimization against the best-case result---optimization \wrt the ground truth.
+Both achieve high fidelity, with little difference between them and with pronounced local blue-noise error distribution corroborated by the tiled power spectra.